 Universal Music Group (US)

-Universal Music Group is the world's biggest music company, with a dominant 37% share of the global recorded music market.
-Its top selling release in 2014 was the Frozen soundtrack, followed by albums from Taylor Swift, Sam Smith, Katy Perry and Maroon 5, but Universal also manages a huge catalogue of other current or past acts, including Eminem, Rihanna, Kanye West and Mumford & Sons.
-Its labels include MCA, Motown, Polydor, Island, Def Jam and Blue Note as well as Virgin and Capitol.
-Originally formed from the 1998 merger of European giant Polygram with US-based MCA/Universal, it has continued to expand as the industry has shrunk, most recently through the acquisition of most of EMI's recorded music division in 2012.
-In publishing its UMPG is the global #2, and separate division Bravado claims to be the industry's only full service merchandising company.
-Lucian Grainge is group CEO.
-Despite multiple acquisitions and other moves to reinforce Universal's global position, revenues are still falling, slipping to E4.56bn in 2014 (approx $6.0bn).
+Universal Music Group is the world's biggest music company, with a leading 29% share of the global recorded music market in 2016 (down from over 34% two years earlier).
+Top selling releases of 2016 were Drake's Views (also the overall top-selling album of the year), Justin Bieber's Purpose (actually released in 2015), and new albums from Rihanna, Ariana Grande and The Rolling Stones.
+Universal also manages a huge catalogue of other current or past acts, including Taylor Swift, Ellie Goulding, The Weeknd, Eminem, Kanye West and The Beatles.
+Its labels include Motown, Polydor, Island, Def Jam, Deutsche Grammophon and Blue Note as well as Virgin and Capitol.
+Originally formed from the 1998 merger of European giant Polygram with US-based MCA/Universal, Universal Music has continued to expand as the industry has shrunk, most recently through the acquisition of most of former rival EMI's recorded music division in 2012.
+In publishing, its UMPG is the global #2.
+Another key division is Universal Music Group & Brands, an inhouse promotional marketing agency organising branding partnerships with advertiser clients.
+Separate division Bravado claims to be the industry's only full service music merchandise company, and in 2017 the group relaunched the Polygram label for film and TV content development.
+Newly knighted in 2016, Sir Lucian Grainge is group CEO.
+Despite multiple acquisitions and other moves to reinforce Universal's global position, revenues fell steadily in the early 2010s before finally turning around in 2015, partly as a result of currency fluctuations, but also the surge in revenues from digital streaming.
+Revenues for 2016 were E5.3bn (approx $5.8bn).
 The group has been owned since 2000 by French media group Vivendi, which acquired the business from drinks group Seagram.
 Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.

 Which agencies handle advertising for Universal Music?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Universal Music?
-See Consumer Services Sector index for other companies
+See Media Sector index for other companies

 Recent stories from Adbrands Weekly Update: